kubernetes/website/content/en/blog/_posts/2022-05-27-maxunavailable-for-statefulset.md

 Here are some examples:

 -  I am using a StatefulSet to orchestrate a multi-instance, cache based application where the size of the cache is large.
-The cache starts cold and requires some siginificant amount of time before the container can start.
+The cache starts cold and requires some significant amount of time before the container can start.
 There could be more initial startup tasks that are required.
 A RollingUpdate on this StatefulSet would take a lot of time before the application is fully updated.
 If the
    StatefulSet supported updating more than one pod at a time, it would result in a much faster update.